rosemary honey health benefits

 Chemical composition:

 The leaves of the plant contain up to 2% of essential oil, which consists of cineole, camphor, borneol, limonene, pinene, camphene.
-In addition, rosemary contains tannins, resins, bitterness, flavonoids, plant and slightly acid saponin.
+In addition, rosemary contains tannins, resins, bitterness, flavonoids, plant and slightly acidic saponin.
 Alkaloid rozmaritsin, ursolic and rosmarinic acid are also found in the leaves.

-The legend of rosemary explains somehow the relation between this flower and its name “the dew of the sea”.
+The legend of rosemary explains somehow the relationship between this flower and its name “the dew of the sea”.
 The legend is found in the Manuscript of Pliny, and explains the unusual blue color of the rosemary: the Mediterranean Sea with its foamy waves would wash the bushes of the flower and color them in blue.
 From here the name rosemary coming from the Latin of “dew of the sea”.

 The Rosemary was considered sacred by the Egyptians, Hebrews, Greeks, and Romans, and was used in the Middle Ages to ward off evil spirits and protect against the plague.